 Our common shares have been listed and posted for trading on the Toronto Stock Exchange under the trading symbol "VNP" since December 20, 2007.
-The following table sets out the price range and trading volume of the common shares as reported by the Toronto Stock Exchange for the fiscal year ended May 31, 2011.
+The following table sets out the price range and trading volume of the common shares as reported by the Toronto Stock Exchange for the seven-month fiscal year ended December 31, 2011.